The heights of Blotzheim via the snail hills

 Notes

-(1) If you want to see the Notre-Dame des Champs chapel near point (1), cross the road with caution as traffic is heavy during rush hour.
+(1) If you want to see the Notre-Dame des Champs chapel near the point (1), cross the road with caution as traffic is heavy during border crossing times.

-During the wet season, the paths are often muddy or even rutted due to agricultural and forestry activity.
+In wet weather, the paths are often muddy or even rutted due to agricultural and forestry activity.

 To avoid having to turn back, check the hunting dates.